socs-kul/socs-kul.github.io/_tutorials/command-basics.md

 ### Moving around Directories and finding files
 To view your current location in the directory, you can use the `pwd` command.
 This stands for 'print working directory'.

 To list all files and folders in your current directory, use the `ls` command.
-There are some helpful options you could give the `ls` command so it provides more information, such as -la.
+There are some helpful options you could give the `ls` command so it provides more information, such as -la (list all).
 To find out what options there are and how to use them, use `man ls`. man stands for manual.
 Usually you can also give `--help` as an argument to get a shorter description.
-Another great command to get a short recap of how to use a tool is to use `tldr`, you will probably have to install it seperately.
+Another great command to get a short recap of how to use a tool is to use `tldr`, you will probably have to install it separately.

 You can use the `cd` command to **c**hange your **d**irectory, for example
 ```bash